ArtisanCode/artisancode.github.io/_posts/2014-07-31-effective-testing-with-mocks.md

 #### Orchestration functions

 These functions manage class dependencies in order to achieve the desired behaviour.
 What do I mean by this?
 If you take the ***extremely*** contrived example below that orders a product for a customer.
 This function performs a number of business checks to ensure that the user is registered and that there is sufficient stock for the order to process, then it redirects to the payment section with any payment details auto-filled.
-As you can see, this function isn&#8217;t responsible for actually performing any of the tasks, rather it&#8217;s only concern is to manage it&#8217;s dependencies and achieve the correct function flow for the required business scenario.  [csharp] public ICustomers Customers { get; set; }
+As you can see, this function isn&#8217;t responsible for actually performing any of the tasks, rather it&#8217;s only concern is to manage it&#8217;s dependencies and achieve the correct function flow for the required business scenario.  {% highlight ruby %} public ICustomers Customers { get; set; }

 public IProducts Products { get; set; }